Notice of Privacy Practices

-- Fundraising: We may use or disclose your Health Information, such as your demographic information and treatment dates, as necessary, to contact you for fundraising activities supported by our Foundation but you have the right to opt out of receiving such communications by writing to our Privacy Officer at the address printed at the end of this brochure or you may opt out in the accompanying Acknowledgement Form.
+- Fundraising: We may use or disclose your Health Information, such as your demographic information and treatment dates, as necessary, to contact you for fundraising activities supported by our Foundation but you have the right to opt out of receiving such communications by requesting an opt-out in writing to our Privacy Officer at the address at the bottom of this page.

 - Facility Directories: We may include certain limited Health Information about you in our facility directory, such as your name, location in the facility, your general condition (which will not specify your specific medical information) and/or your religious affiliation.
 The directory information may be released to clergy (such as priest, pastor or rabbi) or to others who ask for you by name.
 We will not disclose your religious affiliation to others who ask for you by name but your religious affiliation can be released to a member of the clergy.
 You have the opportunity to restrict or prohibit some or all disclosure of your Health Information in connection with our facility directories by contacting the Privacy Officer at the address printed at the end of this brochure.